2023 9th International Conference on Virtual Reality

 2022 National Biomechanics Day

-Our lab as well as others in the Biomedical Engineering Department led a day of events for middle and high school students aimed at increasing education and interest in biomechanics.
+On May 24th of 2022 our lab as well as others in the Biomedical Engineering Department led a day of events for middle and high school students aimed at increasing education and interest in biomechanics.
 We provided students with a brief demonstration of our work in motion capture, and discussed its applications in the field of motor and cognitive rehabilitation.

 2022 Muslim Interscholastic Tournament (MIST)